 Wear Reflective Clothing

-When you're running at night, it's crucial to make sure you're visible to others on the road or trail.
+When running at night, make sure you're visible to others on the road or trail.

-Choose a light that is bright enough to light your way, but not so bright that it blinds other night runners, pedestrians, or drivers.
+Choose a light that is bright enough to light your way.
+But it should not be so bright that it blinds other night runners, pedestrians, or drivers.

 Stick to Familiar Routes

 During night runs, it's easy to get disoriented and lost.
-Stick to routes you know well to avoid getting lost or finding yourself in unsafe areas.
+So, stick to routes you know well to avoid getting lost or finding yourself in unsafe areas.